-Work-related car and travel expenses also include the cost of travel:
+Car and travel expenses used for business purposes also include the following costs:

 Daily travel costs for work you cannot claim

-- you do minor tasks on the way to work or back home, you perform errands of lesser importance, such as picking up the mail
+- On the way to work or back home, you perform errands of lesser importance, such as picking up the mail.

-- you are on call – for example, you are on stand-by for a relief teaching position, and your boss calls you at your house to tell you to report to work.
+- you are on call, for example, because you are on stand-by for a relief teaching position, and your boss calls you at your house to tell you to report to work.

 The motor vehicle provided by your employer or any other person

-You cannot claim a deduction for any expenses you incur for the direct operation of a car that your employer provides and that you or your relatives use privately at any time, even if the expenses are related to work.
-This is due to the fact that such costs are included in the valuation of the car for fringe benefits tax purposes.
+You are not permitted to take a deduction for any costs that you incur for the direct operation of a car that is provided to you by your employer and that you or your relatives use privately at any time.
+This is the case even if the expenses are related to work.
+This is due to the fact that such costs are included in the valuation of the car for the purposes of the tax on fringe benefits.